CoderDojoTC/micropython/docs/glossary.md

 Note that ampy by design is meant to be simple and does not support advanced interaction like a shell or terminal to send input to a board.
 Check out other MicroPython tools like rshell or mpfshell for more advanced interaction with boards.

+#### Analog to Digital Converter
+A component that takes an analogue signal and changes it to a digital one.

+Every ADC has two parameters, its [resolution](#resolution), measured in digital bits, and its [channels](#channels), or how many analogue signals it can accept and convert at once.

+* Also know as: ADC

 #### BOOTSEL
 A button on the pico that when pressed during power up will allow you to mount the device as a USB device.